 Roku (ROKU) Gains But Lags Market: What You Should Know

-Coming into today, shares of the video streaming company had lost 24.81% in the past month.
-In that same time, the Consumer Discretionary sector lost 22.27%, while the S&P 500 lost 16.08%.
+Prior to today's trading, shares of the video streaming company had lost 9.76% over the past month.
+This has was narrower than the Consumer Discretionary sector's loss of 14.3% and the S&P 500's loss of 10.46% in that time.

 Wall Street will be looking for positivity from ROKU as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.45, down 400% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $284.52 million, up 37.67% from the year-ago period.
+On that day, ROKU is projected to report earnings of -$0.46 per share, which would represent a year-over-year decline of 411.11%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $282.52 million, up 36.71% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for ROKU.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 24.41% lower.
-ROKU is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 22.33% lower.
+ROKU is currently sporting a Zacks Rank of #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 57, which puts it in the top 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 145, putting it in the bottom 44% of all 250+ industries.

 Click to get this free report